Jesse Davis (saxophonist)

-Jesse Davis (born September 11, 1965) is an American jazz saxophonist.
+Jesse Davis (born November 9, 1965) is an American jazz saxophonist.
 He began as a student in Ellis Marsalis's New Orleans Center for Creative Arts.
 After graduating, Davis embarked on a productive jazz career, recording eight albums on the Concord Jazz label, alongside collaborations with such artists as Jack McDuff and Illinois Jacquet.
-Davis has studied music at Northeastern Illinois University, and in 1989 he received a "Most Outstanding Musician award" from Down Beat magazine.
+Davis has studied music at Northeastern Illinois University, and in 1989 he received a "Most Outstanding Musician award" from DownBeat magazine.